 Q-SkinScience Vitamin C Serum ($69.50)

 “This is one of the best vitamin C serums, and it’s also fragrance-free.
 Look for fragrance-free products if possible because that can be very helpful for those with sensitive skin.” —Dr. Baum

 “Including five types of vitamin C, this works to fight free-radical damage and improve the appearance of hyperpigmentation, fine lines and dullness.
 It is suitable for all skin types and is not irritating to the skin, so it is suitable for those with sensitivities.” —Dr. Garshick

-“This serum contains fruit stem cell extract, turmeric and magnesium ascorbyl phosphate, a type of vitamin C that is gentle on the skin and helps brighten without causing irritation.
-It can be applied once daily in the morning to the face and neck.” —Dr. Garshick
+“This serum contains key ingredients fruit stem cell extract, turmeric and magnesium ascorbyl phosphate, a type of vitamin C that is gentle on the skin and helps brighten without causing irritation.
+It can be applied once daily in the morning to the face and neck on clean skin to help skin glow.” —Dr. Garshick